H42r1/SADC-NextGeninCyber/Serie/Echoes of the Scroll.md

 ![](attachments/Pasted%20image%2020251108214633.png)

- Run `cupp.py` and follow the configurations as in the `scrennshot` .  `DO NOT CHOOSE "Y" FOR THE HYPERSPEED PRINT YOU WILL WASTE TOUR TIME` .
+ Run `cupp.py`, follow the steps shown in the `screenshot` and after this, a wordlist named `ganymede.txt` will be generated. `DO NOT CHOOSE "Y" FOR THE HYPERSPEED PRINT YOU WILL WASTE YOUR TIME`.

 ---
 After running john with the  `ganymede.txt` wordlist, I found the password of the archive.